What are grandparents rights?

 It is important to note that, as a grandparent, there is no automatic “right” to have contact with your grandchild.
 In fact, even as a parent, the court does not consider you to have “rights” in respect of your child; rather, the child has the right to have a relationship with the parent.
 The focus is on the responsibilities you have towards your child, whose welfare is paramount.
 This may of course be different in the US, but the focus here is on the law of England and Wales.

-In England and Wales, Mr Markle’s application would be for a “child arrangements order” A child arrangements order regulates arrangements relating to:
+In England and Wales, a grandparent would need to apply for a “child arrangements order”.
+A child arrangements order regulates arrangements relating to:

 So, for example, the application could be for an order that the grandchildren spend time with the grandparent on set days/times (for example, one Saturday per month).